-The Policy requires a score of over 60 to qualify for traffic management treatments, while scores between 30 and 60 points warrant attention to law enforcement and driver education.
+The Policy requires a score of over 60 to qualify for traffic management treatments to ensure that funding is allocated to the projects that will achieve the most road safety benefits, while scores between 30 and 60 points warrant attention to law enforcement and driver education to reduce inadvertent non compliance.
 In the case of Ashley Road (Watkins Loop to Pinjar Road) and Waldburg Drive (Galileo Avenue to Ashley Road), the scores were 35 and seven respectively, indicating that the construction of traffic management treatments cannot be justified at this time.